EricZimmerman/VoronTools/EBB_CAN.md

 (Some steps taken from [here](https://github.com/maz0r/klipper_canbus/blob/main/toolhead/ebb36-42_v1.1.md), which you should review as well)

-At this point, after checking twice that everything is connected correctly, power up the printer and SSH into the pi.
+At this point, after checking twice that everything is connected correctly, power up the printer and SSH into the Pi.

 1. Open [this](https://github.com/maz0r/klipper_canbus/blob/main/toolhead/ebb36-42_v1.1.md) webpage
 2. Scroll down to step 9